On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Gradient descent method with fixed-point arithmetic

-which leads to the same convergence bound as in \refcoro{coro:convergencerate_c1_csr}, i.e., However, when $0<\theta_k<1$, we may obtain a negative $\alpha_k$ in \refeq{eq:conv-expcsrplstageIII}, which implies a larger bound on the convergence rate than Case I. In particular, the convergence rate of \refeq{eq:conv-expcsrplstageIII} depends on the number of $d_i^{(k)}\in\calc_2$.
-When $0<\theta_k<1$ a larger number of $d_i^{(k)}\in\calc_2$ causes smaller value of $\alpha_k$ (cf.~\refeq{eq:alpha_k}).
-On the contrary, when $\theta_k\ge1$ a larger number of $d_i^{(k)}\in\calc_2$ results in larger value of $\alpha_k$.
-When many $d_i^{(k)}$ belong to $\calc_2$ and the components of the gradient vectors are close to zero ($\alpha_k$ is negative), we may achieve a slower convergence.
+which leads to the same convergence bound as in \cref{coro:convergencerate_c1_csr}, i.e., However, when $0<\theta_k<1$, we may obtain a negative $\alpha_k$ in \cref{eq:conv-expcsrplstageIII}, which implies a larger bound on the convergence rate than Case I. In particular, the convergence rate of \cref{eq:conv-expcsrplstageIII} depends on the number of $\wt{d}_i^{(k)}\in\calc_2$.
+When $0<\theta_k<1$ a larger number of $\wt{d}_i^{(k)}\in\calc_2$ causes a smaller value of $\alpha_k$ (cf.~\cref{eq:alpha_k}).
+On the contrary, when $\theta_k\ge1$ a larger number of $\wt{d}_i^{(k)}\in\calc_2$ results in a larger value of $\alpha_k$.
+When many $\wt{d}_i^{(k)}$ belong to $\calc_2$ and the components of the gradient vectors are close to zero ($\alpha_k$ is negative), we may achieve a slower convergence.